karol-brejna-i/webpage-screenshot-action/README.md

 [This workflow](examples/scroll_to_element.yml) opens the README.md file, scrolls the view to the first table (`xpath: //table[1]`) and takes a screenshot of the page.
 It saves the screenshot in a file called `element.png`.

 Please, mind that for `element` mode only the specified element is captured.
-In `scrollToView` the screenshot capters the viewport starting from the element.
+In `scrollToView` the screenshot captures the viewport starting from the element (so the following elements are also included).
 ## License

 The scripts and documentation in this project are released under the [Apache 2.0](LICENSE).